Code-Institute-Submissions/redfox_studios/README.md

 #### As a first time user I want to:

-1. Navigate all areas of a site with ease so that I can
+1. Navigate all areas of a site with ease so that I can find what I am looking for.
-2. Understand what the site purpose is
+2. Understand what the site purpose is so that I can make informed choices.
-3. Clearly recognise the different make up of the site
+3. Clearly recognise the different make up of the site so that I can recall its key features for future visits.
-4. Be able to find a contact for the site owners
+4. Be able to find a contact for the site owners so that I can make any customer queries.
-5. Be visually accessible
+5. Be visually accessible so that the site is easy to navigate and view.
-6. Be accessible on a range of devices
+6. Be accessible on a range of devices so that I can access wherever I am.
-7. Read, search and comment on blog posts
+7. Read, search and comment on blog posts so that I can be part of an online community.

 #### As a casual shopper I want to:

-1. Browse and search for products by name and price range
+1. browse and search for products by name and price range so that I can make informed purchases.
-2. Look at a product in more detail without being unsure on what I am purchasing
+2. look at a product in more detail without being unsure on what I am purchasing so that I feel confident as a shopper.
-3. Make a purchase securely and safely
+3. make a purchase securely and safely so that I do not fear any security reasons.
-4. Receive confirmation of my order
+4. receive confirmation of my order so that I have peace of mind for my order.
-5. Have my order delivered
-6. Be made clearly aware of my delivery fees
+5. be made clearly aware of my delivery fees so that I know exactly what my expenses are.
-7. Read, search and comment on blog posts
+6. read, comment and be aware of similar blog posts so that I can read up on a topic easily.

 #### As a site member I want to:

-1. I want to be able to
-2. Register and subsequently log into the site
+1. register and subsequently log into the site so that I can have my personal details and order history saved.
-3. View my profile and order history
+2. view my profile and order history so that I can keep track of my site usage.
-4. Have my details pre-saved in order to make future purchases more streamlined
+3. have my details pre-saved in order to make future purchases more streamlined so that I can save time.
-5. Be able to log into the site with ease
+4. be able to log into the site with ease so that I do not face barriers in using the site.
-6. Not have being a member impact upon any of the other user stories
+5. not have being a member impact upon any of the other user stories so that I am not negatively impacted.
-7. Read, search and comment on blog posts

 #### As an admin user I want to:

-1. I want to be able to
-2. Login securely
+1. add 'data' to the site in the form of products and blogs so that I can reach my customers.
+2. be able to log in with extra features so that I can access what I need.
-3. Add, edit and delete products in the store
+3. be able to Add, edit and delete products in the store so that I can keep products up to date and relevant.
-4. Fulfil all other user stories without being obstructed
+4. fulfil all other user stories without being obstructed by being an admin so that I can experience the site as a customer.
-5. Create blog posts to update users on content
+5. create blog posts to update users on content so that I can stay connected to my customer base.
-6. Read, search and comment on blog posts
+6. read, search and comment on blog posts so that I can interact further with my customers.

 ### Business goals